Conservation for kids and community—for centuries to come.

 Everyone in this larger community deserves a Hale education, and we’ll ensure they get one by preserving our land, expanding our programs, improving our facilities, and making outdoor learning accessible to all.
 Achieving this goal will require immense time, effort, and support.
 To realize Hale’s full potential, we must leverage all of our resources.

-Hale is committed to reimagining learning and making it available to the communities we serve.
+Hale is committed to making innovative education available to the communities we serve.
 To do this, Hale needs funding—tens of millions of dollars of it.
 Much of it will come by way of private philanthropy, but a sizable portion of it must be realized through our most valuable asset: our land.

 Hale’s Board of Directors could simply subdivide and sell parcels to private buyers, but would strongly prefer an alternative solution that allows Hale’s current property to remain intact.
 In the spirit of being a good neighbor and protecting nature, it presented the Towns of Dover and Westwood with an opportunity to place a conservation restriction (CR) on the property.

-Doing so would be the first step in permanently protecting more than 1,000 acres in what could be the region’s largest conservation project in many years.
+Doing so would be the first step in permanently protecting 1,200 acres in what could be the region’s largest conservation project in many years.

 If Dover and Westwood seize this opportunity: